scottwestover/scottwestover.dev/hugo-site/content/post/2024/08/solitaire-phaser-3-tutorial-5/index.md

 Now that we have defined the object to represent our cards, the next thing we need to do is create a class to represent the full deck of cards.
 For our deck of cards, we will need the following functionality:

-* Ability to construct the deck of 52 unique cards.
+* Ability to construct a deck with 52 unique cards (13 cards in each suit).
 * Have a discard and draw pile.
 * Ability to draw a card from the draw pile.
 * Have ability to shuffle the deck of cards, and to re-add the cards from the discard pile back into our draw pile.